Aqsa88/Health-Alpha-Phase2/Choose a Good Name.md

 Hospital Zip <br>
 Hosptal Advisor <br>
 Hospital Clinic <br>
-After hghlighting these 7 names.Voting as done among the team members to determine an approproate name for the project Health Alpha <br> was choosen as the official name for the project </br>.
+After highlighting these 7 names.Voting as done among the team members to determine an approproate name for the project Health Alpha <br> was choosen as the official name for the project </br>.